Get to Know Hollywood, Florida

 At night, catch a live performance at the Hollywood Central Performing Arts Center.
 Or check out two of the area's nightlife and entertainment staples: Seminole Hard Rock Hotel & Casino and Dave & Buster's.

 If you opt to stay overnight, you'll be greeted with accommodations as diverse as the town itself.
 For true luxury, check out the Westin Diplomat Resort & Spa, a AAA Four Diamond property with ultra-modern flair.
-The Hollywood Beach Marriott, a new boutique-style resort on the Broadwalk, is another upscale option.
-There are also several Superior Small Lodgings, known for their solid amenities, affordability and service.
+The Hollywood Beach Marriott, a boutique-style resort on the Broadwalk, is another upscale option.
+There are also several small lodgings, known for their solid amenities, affordability and service.
 Some to check out are Tide Vacation Apartments and Villa Sinclair Beach Suites & Spa.
 The latter offers a Welcome Pineapple and a complimentary chocolate on the bed.

 It's those kinds of touches that make Hollywood one of my favorite Florida cities.